arundeep78/virtualbox_dev_images/base_debian_readme.md

 8. Install any VS code remote extension for your requirements e.g. `markdown`, `python` etc.
 9. Configure SSH keys to enable password-free access (Optional).
 Follow instructions from [official documentation](https://code.visualstudio.com/docs/remote/troubleshooting#_quick-start-using-ssh-keys) for your platform.

-## Virtual BOX VM with Debian 11 is ready!!
+## VirtualBox VM with Debian 11 is ready!!

 One can backup the virtual machine .vdi file or the whole folder.
 This file can then later be imported to start on a different machine or create another VM based on this image.